Union Jack flag icon Canada flag Canada Ireland flag Ireland

 The meaning of construction work is very comprehensive and can include the alteration, renovation, repair, upkeep, redecoration, or other maintenance of a structure (including a church).

-Many clients are not experts in carrying out construction work and you are not expected to actively manage or supervise the work yourself.
+Many clients are not experts in carrying out construction work, and you are not expected to manage or supervise the work yourself.

 However, the decisions you make can influence how it is carried out.
-This in turn can affect the health, safety or welfare of those involved in it.
-For example, you decide which designer and contractor will carry out the work and how much money, time and resource is available to complete it.
+This can affect the health, safety, or welfare of those involved.
+For example, you decide which designer and contractor will carry out the work and how much money, time, and resources are available to complete it.

 What do ‘clients’ need to do?